What could cause neck pain that spreads to the shoulders?

 The Probable causes

-The probable causes are Cooking or overhead activities with shoulders elevated, weight lifting, using cell phone lying position, and prolong driving with poor posture.
+The probable causes are cooking or overhead activities with shoulders elevated, weight lifting, using a cell phone lying position, and prolonged driving with poor posture.

 Differential diagnosis